grayfallstown/paro-rs/README.md

 pâro does not enforce how you generate your html.
 Use your favorite template engine or just use format!() on strings. pâro does not care, but [maud compile time templates](https://github.com/lambda-fairy/maud) will be used in many examples to get compile time checks.

-# the pâro library is currently in pre-alpha state and will have small api changes soon, with a more stable version in the coming days.

 ## Where the name comes from

 > The name pâro comes from the [Dictionary of obscure sorrows](https://www.dictionaryofobscuresorrows.com/post/173924002125/p%C3%A2ro-n-the-feeling-that-no-matter-what-you-do-is) and describes the feeling that no matter what you do is always somehow wrong—that any attempt to make your way comfortably through the world will only end up crossing some invisible taboo—as if there’s some obvious way forward that everybody else can see but you, each of them leaning back in their chair and calling out helpfully, colder, colder, colder.